 Small ads in magazines are fairly cheap meaning you don’t need to rob a bank to realise better web traffic.
 Sending someone an occasional letter somewhat deviates from the common (email, SMS, tweets) and sets you apart.
 You haven’t heard the end of it yet.
 You can market your WordPress site using postcards!
 Yeah, postcards are pretty old school but don’t forget the power of standing out because that is exactly what will happen when you send postcards to your customers.

 Postcards are cheap and you can get a whole lot from Amazon.
-You can also print custom postcards at:
+You can also print your own using a custom template from Creative Market or Etsy.

 Search Engine Submissions